tatertot456/AniVault/README.md

 - **Stats** — 12 stat cards, colored status breakdown bars, genre cloud, and top rated list
 - **Activity Log** — Timeline of all vault entries grouped by date with status, rating, liked, and notes
 - **Add Anime** — Centered search powered by Jikan API with grid results and full add panel
+- **Login** — Email and password sign in
+- **Register** — New account creation

 ### Core Features
+- **Multi-Status Support** — Assign multiple statuses to a single title (e.g. both Watched and Read for a series with an anime and manga)
+- **User Accounts** — Each user has their own isolated vault; entries are never shared between accounts
+- **Auth Protection** — All pages require login; unauthenticated users are redirected to the login page
 - **Global Navbar Search** — Live search across your entire vault from any page with dropdown results
 - **Spotlight Modal** — Click any card to preview details, synopsis, genre tags, and ratings without leaving the page
 - **Card Hover Info** — Hover over any card to see description and liked status